Automated Market Makers for Decentralized Finance (DeFi): Supply-and-demand, liquid sensitivity, and price fluctuation

-Without loss of generality, this section considers automated market makers consisting of two tokens: a USDT token where each USDT coin costs one US dollar and an imagined spade suit token $\spadesuit$.
+Without loss of generality, this section considers AMMs consisting of two tokens: a USDT token where each USDT coin costs one US dollar and an imagined spade suit token $\spadesuit$.
 The current market price of a $\spadesuit$ token coin could have different values such as half a USDT coin, one USDT coin, two USDT coins, or others.
-In Decentralized Finance (DeFi) applications, the patron needs to provide liquidity by depositing coins of both tokens in the automated market maker.
-Without loss of generality, we assume that, at the time when the automated market maker is incorporated, the market price for a coin of spade suit token is equivalent to one USDT coin.
-For general cases that the market price for one $\spadesuit$ coin is not equivalent to one USDT coin at the time when the market maker is incorporated, we can create virtual shares in the automated market maker by dividing or merging actual coins.
-That is, each share of USDT (respectively $\spadesuit$) in the automated market maker consists of a multiple or a portion of USDT (respectively $\spadesuit$) coins.
+In Decentralized Finance (DeFi) applications, the patron needs to provide liquidity by depositing coins of both tokens in the AMM.
+Without loss of generality, we assume that, at the time when the AMM is incorporated, the market price for a coin of spade suit token is equivalent to one USDT coin.
+For general cases that the market price for one $\spadesuit$ coin is not equivalent to one USDT coin at the time when the market maker is incorporated, we can create virtual shares in the AMM by dividing or merging actual coins.
+That is, each share of USDT (respectively $\spadesuit$) in the AMM consists of a multiple or a portion of USDT (respectively $\spadesuit$) coins.
 One may find some examples in Section \ref{lslmsrexsec}.

 To simplify our notations, we will use ${\bf q}=(x,y)$ instead of ${\bf q}=(q_1,q_2)$ to represent the market state.
-In this section, we will only study the price fluctuation of the first token based on the principle of supply and demand and the trend of the price ratio $\frac{P_x({\bf q})}{P_y({\bf q})}$.
+In this section, we will only study the price fluctuation of the first token based on the principle of supply and demand and the trend of the price ratio $\frac{P_x({\bf q})}{P_y({\bf q})}$ which is strongly related liquid sensitivity.
 By symmetry of the cost functions, the price fluctuation of the second token and the ratio $\frac{P_y({\bf q})}{P_x({\bf q})}$ have the same property.
-In the following, we analyze the token price fluctuation for various automated market maker models with the initial market state ${\bf q}_0=(1000, 1000)$.
-That is, the patron creates the automated market maker by depositing 1000 USDT coins and 1000 spade suit coins in the market.
+In the following, we analyze the token price fluctuation for various AMM models with the initial market state ${\bf q}_0=(1000, 1000)$.
+That is, the patron creates the AMM by depositing 1000 USDT coins and 1000 spade suit coins in the market.
 The analysis results are summarized in Table \ref{pricetabcom}.